-Accrual basis of accounting - a method of accounting under which revenues are recognized in the accounting period when earned regardless of when cash is received, and expenses are recognized in the accounting period when incurred regardless of when cash is paid.

-Extension Economist-Risk Management and Professor and Extension Economist, The Texas A&M System.
-Cash basis of accounting - a method of accounting under which revenues are recorded when cash is received and expenses are recognized when cash is paid.

-Income statement (or profit and loss statement) - a summary of accrual adjusted revenues and expenses for a specific time period such as an operating or accounting year.
+- ➤ Accrual Basis of Accounting A method of accounting under which revenues are recognized in the accounting period when earned regardless of when cash is received, and expenses are recognized in the accounting period when incurred regardless of when cash is paid. - ➤ Cash Basis of Accounting A method of accounting under which revenues are recorded when cash is received and expenses are recognized when cash is paid. - ➤ Income Statement A summary of accrual adjusted revenues and expenses for a specific time period such as an operating or accounting year.
 The income statement is useful in analyzing the financial performance or profitability of the business.
-An income statement can also be developed for a specific enterprise.

-Profitability - the ability of the business to generate income in excess of expenses.
+An income statement can also be developed for a specific enterprise. - ➤ Profitability The ability of the business to generate income in excess of expenses.
 Profitability can be analyzed using the income statement and balance sheet.
-(NOTE: For specific measures of profitability, please refer to L-5275, "Income Statement - A Financial Management Tool.")